Home » Lunch/Dinner » Fresh Strawberry Feta Salad

-Exact amounts will be listed on the recipe card at the bottom of the post.
+The exact amounts for this strawberry and walnut salad will be listed on the recipe card at the bottom of the post.

-Baby arugula or spinach- the bitter, tender greens add an additional texture and flavor combination to the base of this salad.
+Baby arugula- the bitter, tender greens add an additional texture and flavor combination to the base of this salad.
+If you’re not a fan of arugula, you can use baby spinach, thinly sliced kale, or all romaine lettuce.
+Choose whatever your family loves most!

-Salad dressing- I love a tangy balsamic or a creamy poppy seed dressing for this tasty salad.
+Salad dressing- I love a tangy maple balsamic dressing or a creamy poppy seed dressing for this tasty salad.

 Instructions